gamma-opt/DecisionProgramming.jl/docs/src/examples/pig-breeding.md

 ## Decision Model

 We apply an affine transformation to the utility function, making all path utilities positive.
-Now that all path utilities positive, the probability cut can be excluded from the model.
+Now that all path utilities are positive, the probability cut can be excluded from the model.
 The purpose of this is discussed in the [theoretical section](../decision-programming/decision-model.md) of this documentation.

 ```julia
 U⁺ = PositivePathUtility(S, U)